 The north-east of Nigeria is a dry climate and access to water resources is key to survival.
 Our DFID-funded Joint Wetlands Livelihoods (JWL) project aimed to improve poor people’s livelihoods, particularly those dependent on wetlands.

 This project started life as a ‘livelihoods project’.
-But our diagnosis quickly found the problem was as poor water management, particularly in the main rivers.
+But our diagnosis quickly found the problem was poor water management, particularly in the main rivers.
 This was due to gaps, overlaps and failures in the way water resources were governed and managed.
 The project became a water governance project.
-Partners and stakeholders for this project included the Federal and six State Ministries of Water Resources, of Environment and of Agriculture, as well as two River Basin Development Authorities, a system traditional rulers (Emirs and Emirates), local government and other community and traditional leaders.
+Partners and stakeholders for this project included the Federal and six State Ministries of Water Resources, of Environment and of Agriculture, as well as two River Basin Development Authorities, a system of traditional rulers (Emirs and Emirates), local government and other community and traditional leaders.

 The focus of our work was the Hadejia-Nguru Wetlands, but we operated across the six States in the river basin: Bauchi, Borno, Jigawa, Kano, Kaduna, and Yobe.